African Penguins are medium sized penguins and they reach up to 70 cm/27 inches in height and weigh up to 3.5 kg.

 The main predators of the little penguins are feral cats, mongoose and genets, rarely even leopards.
 Marine animals preying on these flightless birds are Cape fur seals, which we witnessed from the beach too, and occasionally sharks and whales further at sea.

-The female lays usually two eggs.
-40% of the population’s eggs are robbed and eaten by kelp gulls, ibises.
 The incubation period is about 40 days, when the parents both brood the eggs.
 When the little penguins hatch they stay for about 15 days with their parents as they cannot yet control their body temperature.
 At that time they are very vulnerable to land living predators.

-The annual moulting season in Boulders is from November until February.
+The annual moulting season in Boulders Beach is from November until February.
 Then you will see the pitty state of these otherwise pretty birds.
 They shed their feathers and look quite naked at some parts.
 The moult takes around 20 days.
 During this time they often loose half of their weight too.
 Luckily they will have stored some extra reserves of food during the prior months.
 The moulting penguins can not go to sea until the new feathers have come out fully, as the air insulation helps the penguins to retain their temperature.

 Main Resources for this page: